 First, What Are Fibroids?

 Fibroids, also known as myomas or leiomyomas, are uterine tumors made of smooth muscle and connective tissue, per UCLA Health.
 While the word "tumors" may sound terrifying, fibroids are typically benign.
-In fact, it's estimated that up to 80 percent of all people with uteruses will develop fibroids at some point in their lives, with African Americans being three to four times more likely to have fibroids than other groups, according to the U.S. National Library of Medicine.
+In fact, fibroid statistics estimate that up to 80 percent of all people with uteruses will develop fibroids at some point in their lives, with Black people being three to four times more likely to have fibroids than other groups, according to the U.S. National Library of Medicine.

 Fibroids also become more common with age up until menopause, when myomas rarely develop or tend to shrink if they're already present.

 While some people never even realize they have fibroids, others have painful symptoms, including heavy or elongated periods, pelvic pain, increased urination, constipation and backaches, per the Mayo Clinic.

 "Staying at a healthy weight by eating a balanced diet that includes plenty of fresh fruits, vegetables, lean proteins and healthy fats can be helpful to decrease or prevent fibroid growth."

 Diet choices alone can't prevent or treat fibroids, but research suggests the foods we eat may influence fibroid risk and growth.